alphagov/govuk-design-system/docs/logs.md

 We store router logs ([GoRouter](https://docs.cloudfoundry.org/concepts/architecture/router.html)) and general application logs for 14 days and anonymise IP addresses.

-Our Content Delivery Network (CDN) logs are not currently avaliable, this means many requests are not shown in the router logs.
+Our Content Delivery Network (CDN) logs are not currently available, this means many requests are not shown in the router logs.
 However, we do not currently cache HTML requests (pages) so router logs are still useful for pages visited.

-The GOV.UK Design System website's logs are sent to the [`GOV.UK Design System Production` Logtash stack (Logit.io)](https://logit.io/a/1c6b2316-16e2-4ca5-a3df-ff18631b0e74) using the `logit-ssl-drain` service.
+The GOV.UK Design System website's logs are sent to the [`GOV.UK Design System Production` Logstash stack (Logit.io)](https://logit.io/a/1c6b2316-16e2-4ca5-a3df-ff18631b0e74) using the `logit-ssl-drain` service.

-- the `logit-ssl-drain` service is bound to the website application in the [manifest services config option](../../manifest.yml).
+- the `logit-ssl-drain` service is bound to the website application in the [manifest services config option](../manifest.yml).
-- the hosted Logstash (Logit.io) is maintained by the Reliability Engneering team, we followed the [Logit setup guidance to configure our stack](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit).
+- the hosted Logstash (Logit.io) is maintained by the Reliability Engineering team, we followed the [Logit setup guidance to configure our stack](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit).

 When the raw logs are sent to Logstash they are transformed using Logstash Filters so they can be queried in Kibana for visualisations and querying.